dfsp-spirit/neuroformats-rs/README.md

 * Read FreeSurfer brain surface parcellations (like `subject/label/lh.aparc.annot`): `neuroformats::read_annot`
 * Read FreeSurfer brain volumes and other data from MGH and MGZ files: `neuroformats::read_mgh`

+Various utility functions are implemented for performing common computations on the returned structs, e.g. computing the vox2ras matrix from the MGH header data or finding all vertices in a brain surface parcellation that belong to a certain brain atlas region.

 ## Documentation